backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/AWS Storage Gateway.md

 - Back up data using **existing tape-based processes** (and **iSCSI interface**)

 > [!tip] If question mentions backed by *S3 Glacier*, *tape* then always go for tape gateway.

+> [!note] Tape Gateway is the *only way of transferring data stored in tapes to AWS*.
+You *cannot use DataSync* since it uses SMB or NFS file types.

 ## Required hardware
 > [!caution] **Gateway** has to run on **corporate data centres**.